 - An angel investment campaign is not crowdfunding

 First of all, let’s highlight that there is a difference between an angel investment campaign and a crowdfunding campaign.
-Where a crowdfunding campaign is designed to reach as many people as possible, an angel investment campaign is designed to reach a specifically targeted group.
-In a crowdfunding campaign a lot of people will invest little amounts, whereas in an angel investment round, you will receive higher amounts from fewer investors.
+Where a crowdfunding campaign is intended to reach as many people as possible, an angel investment campaign is designed to reach a specifically targeted group.
+In a crowdfunding campaign, a lot of people will invest little amounts, whereas, in an angel investment round, you will receive higher amounts from fewer investors.

 An online angel investment round is actually not that different from a traditional offline angel investment round.
 Most business angels, which invest larger sums of money, still want to meet you in person.
-Introductions are made online, the business plan is downloaded and read thoroughly, but still you need to drink a cup of coffee, or two, with the investor.
-The best way is to invite the potential investors to your office as they like to meet the team and see in what environment you operate.
+Introductions are made online, the business plan is downloaded and read thoroughly, but still, you need to drink a cup of coffee, or two, with the investor.
+The best way is to invite potential investors to your office as they like to meet the team and see in what environment you operate.
 It can take time to build a relationship with your investor, but this can be very valuable in the long run.

 - Discuss your terms and conditions with investors before you go live

-Convertible notes are the emerging standard for investment in early stage startups.
+Convertible notes are the emerging standard for investment in early-stage startups.
 When you use convertibles, you have to agree on the interest, discount and cap.
 You can discover what investors see as sensible terms and conditions by discussing these before you go live.
-If both parties agree, you know that there are investors which will invest in your startup.
+If both parties agree, you know that there are investors who will invest in your startup.
 It is not uncommon to see startups that set up their terms and conditions by themselves before going live, only to find afterwards that no investors are willing to commit to those terms.
 If you discuss your terms and conditions in advance, your partnership with your investor will be stronger.

 - Bring your own minimum